Inclusive Design for Pediatric Patients

 Children feels insecure since the doctors never report to them about their treatment process.

-We interviewed a 17 years old long term pediatric patient peter who has spent all of his life in Children's hospital of atlanta and learned about his medical history.
-We decided to focus our target audience on 8-12 pediatric children since negative experience in this age would disrupt children's developmental cycle most significantly.
+We interviewed a 17 years old long term pediatric patient Amy who has spent all of her life in Children's hospital of atlanta and learned about her medical history, so we came up with our persona "Peter".

 Peter